GSA/search.digitalgov.gov/_posts/2013-09-24-header-footer.md

 ---
-permalink: /sites/manual/header-footer.html
 layout: post
-title: "How to Customize the Header and Footer of Your Results Page"
+title: How to Customize the Header and Footer of Your Results Page
+category: manual
 tags: how-to manage-display sidebar govbox related-sites
 ---

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Display > Header & Footer

 ## Default Custom Header

 To customize the header on your results page, we'll automatically use:

-1. The logo you provide on the [Image Assets](/sites/manual/display-images.html) page.
-(Or, if you don't provide a logo, we'll use the site name you provide on the [Settings](/sites/manual/settings.html) page.)
+1. The logo you provide on the [Image Assets](/manual/display-images.html) page.
+(Or, if you don't provide a logo, we'll use the site name you provide on the [Settings](/manual/settings.html) page.)
-2. The homepage URL you provide on the [Settings](/sites/manual/settings.html) page.
+2. The homepage URL you provide on the [Settings](/manual/settings.html) page.

-You can see the custom header and mobile header we've automatically created for you on the [Preview](/sites/manual/preview.html) page.
+You can see the custom header and mobile header we've automatically created for you on the [Preview](/manual/preview.html) page.

 Additionally, you can further customize your header or footer using the options below.